data-catering/data-caterer-docs/docs/docs/advanced.md

 You can create specific scenarios by adjusting the metadata found in the plan and tasks to your liking.
 For example, if you had two data sources, a Postgres database and a parquet file, and you wanted to save account data into Postgres and transactions related to those accounts into a parquet file.
-You can alter the `status` column in the account data to only generate `open` accounts and define a foreign key between Postgres and parquet to ensure the same `account_id` is being used.
+You can alter the `status` field in the account data to only generate `open` accounts and define a foreign key between Postgres and parquet to ensure the same `account_id` is being used.
 Then in the parquet task, define 1 to 10 transactions per `account_id` to be generated.